awesomeeng/awesome-server/docs/API.md

     stop()
 </code></pre></dd>
 <dt><a href="#AwesomeServer">AwesomeServer</a></dt>
-<dd><p>AwesomeServer is a customizable API Server framework for Enterprise Ready nodejs
+<dd><p>AwesomeServer is a customizable API Server framework for enterprise nodejs
 applications.
 It is an easy to setup HTTP or HTTPS or HTTP/2 server allowing you to provide flexible routing and controllers for responding to incoming requests in a consistent, repeatable fashion.</p>